complexlogic/rsgain/README.md

 rsgain's Easy Mode *is* that wrapper script; the functionality is built-in to the program.
 In Easy Mode, the user points the program to their library and it will be recursively scanned with all recommended settings enabled by default.

 The legacy-style interface has been retained as "Custom Mode" for users that require a higher level of control.
+Custom Mode is mostly used for scripting.

 ### Easy Mode